 To compare the absorbent mind with the reasoning mind, let’s compare a photograph with a drawing.

 Both of these images are of a cup.
 In the photograph, every detail is captured exactly as it is: the color, the texture, the angle, the background.
 It is fixed and it remains as it was at the moment the picture was taken.
 In the drawing, the detail is as much or as little as the artist chooses.
 It may be the artist’s idea of the cup rather than any specific cup, and it may or may not include background.

 The absorbent mind is more like the camera.
 What the child takes in during the absorbent mind period is taken in effortlessly and remains as the foundation of his or her personality.
 What the child takes in later in the reasoning mind is taken in through conscious work and memory, and is not so foundational to the personality.

 Montessori’s understanding of the power of the absorbent mind in the first six years of life is a great gift.
 It teaches us that we can prepare a rich environment for the young child and, as he simply lives in the environment, he absorbs from it and learns.
 In the Montessori early childhood program for ages 2½ through 6, we introduce the children to all manner of interesting activities, including language, mathematics, the sciences, music, art, and geometry.

-Through the power of the abosrbent mind, we can give our children a broad and deep foundation, when it is completely effortless for them to learn.
+Through the power of the absorbent mind, we can give our children a broad and deep foundation, when it is completely effortless for them to learn.
 Through the amazing “mental chemistry” of the absorbent mind, the child build his or her identity with wide interests.
-The child learns through self-chosen, engagning activity and builds a solid base habit of thoughtful concentration and structured learning.
+The child learns through self-chosen, engaging activity and builds a solid base habit of thoughtful concentration and structured learning.